trifectatechfoundation/trifectatech-website/content/initiatives/workplans/workplan-zstd-rs.md

 - Improving the performance of the translated code
 - Documentation
-- Deliverable: Release of the zstd-rs library (libzstd-rs-sys)
+- Deliverable: Release of the zstd library (libzstd-rs-sys)
 - Deliverable: Publish the crate containing the C interface and a C dynamic library that is API-compatible

 This work is supported by [NLnet Foundation](https://nlnet.nl).